Pyprohly/redditwarp/docs/source/user-guide/http-components.rst

 Response status code
 --------------------

-The response status code is available though the `status` attribute on the `Response` object.
+The response status code is available though the `status` attribute on a `Response` object.

 The :meth:`~redditwarp.http.response.Response.ensure_successful_status`